arun96/sketching/README.md

 # Overview
-Code used to run the read classification experiments.
+Code used to run my sketching read classification experiments.

 This is very much unfinished/unpolished, and I will continue to add to it and update the README to reflect the changes.